StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: More experimental results and discussions

 \subsection{Comparison with recent GCL baselines}

 We provide a comparison between StructComp and recent GCL baselines \citep{blockgcl,spgcl,contrastreg,zheng2022ggd}.
 The specific results are shown in Table \ref{recent_work}.
+For SP-GCL, we are unable to get the classification accuracy on CiteSeer since it does not take isolated nodes as input.
 The performance and resource consumption of various GCL models trained with StructComp are superior to recent GCL baselines.

 It should be noted that the goal of these studies and our work are different.
 The aim of SPGCL is to handle homophilic graphs and heterophilic graphs simultaneously.
 BlockGCL attempts to explore the application of deep GNN encoder in the GCL field.
 Contrast-Reg is a novel regularization method which is motivated by the analysis of expected calibration error.
 GGD is a GCL model specifically designed for training large graphs, it is not a training framework.
 On the other hand, StructComp is a framework designed to scale up the training of GCL models: it aims to efficiently train common GCL models without performance drop.
 It is not a new GCL model that aims to achieve SOTA performance compared to existing GCL models.
 So our work is orthogonal to these previous works.
 In fact, StructComp can be used as the training method for SP-GCL, BlockGCL, Contrast-Reg and GGD.
 In future work, we will further investigate how to train these recent graph contrastive learning methods using StructComp.